Ma'an Governorate, Jordan

 MEMR and the National Electric Power Company (NEPCO) of Jordan signed an initial agreement with GWRE to develop, build and operate the Al-Rajef project, during the World Economic Forum held in Jordan in May 2015.

-The project received environmental permit from the Jordanian Ministry of Environment in November 2015.
+The project received an environmental permit from the Jordanian Ministry of Environment in November 2015.

 Alcazar Energy acquired 100% ownership in the Al-Rajef plant in June 2016.